twitter/finatra/_sources/user-guide/getting-started/flags.rst.txt

 may even appear to work until the passed command-line value is changed, which will have no effect on the Flag because the Flag is being evaluated too early in the `Application Lifecycle <./lifecycle.html#c-t-inject-app-app-lifecycle>`_.

-The recommendation is to not hold a reference to a create Flag and instead obtain the parsed flag value via injection.
+The recommendation is to not hold a reference to a created Flag and instead obtain the parsed flag value via injection.
 See the `next section <#flag-value-injection>`_ on `Flag Value Injection` for details.

 Ok, But I Want To Live Dangerously
 ++++++++++++++++++++++++++++++++++

 If you find you must keep a local reference to the created Flag, then you can use the `Flag#apply <https://github.com/twitter/util/blob/1dd3e6228162c78498338b1c3aa11afe2f8cee22/util-app/src/main/scala/com/twitter/app/Flag.scala#L171>`__, `Flag#get <https://github.com/twitter/util/blob/1dd3e6228162c78498338b1c3aa11afe2f8cee22/util-app/src/main/scala/com/twitter/app/Flag.scala#L205>`__ or other methods, depending, to obtain the parsed Flag value.
-Again, this is not recommended and caution should be exercised when using flags in this manner to respect the container lifecycle with regards to `when flags are parsed <#when-are-flags-parsed>`_ and other concerns.
+Again, this is not recommended and caution should be exercised when using flags in this manner to respect the application lifecycle with regards to `when flags are parsed <#when-are-flags-parsed>`_ and other concerns.

+Some cases for holding onto a reference of a created Flag include is when a Flag triggers behavior based on its presence (i.e., a toggle) and does not convey any value.

 Flag Value Injection
 ^^^^^^^^^^^^^^^^^^^^

-Flags with a parsed value can be injected as a constructor-arg to a class.
-When the class is obtained from the injector the correctly parsed Flag value will be injected.
+The parsed value of a Flag can be injected as a constructor-arg to a class using the |@Flag|_ `binding annotation <./binding_annotations.html>`_.
+When the class is obtained from the Injector, the correctly parsed Flag value will be injected.

 .. code:: scala